Other opportunities

 Agnese Cimdiņa

-PhD, Head of Diversity & Inclusion practice at PwC in the Baltics, PwC Latvia
+Head of Pan-Baltic Diversity & Inclusion Practice, PwC Latvia

 ‘Don’t hire yourself!’ is a campaign-like slogan that resonates loudly across the Nordic countries this autumn to warn employers against giving in to the temptation to hire only people like them and to encourage them to cast their net wider for the talent they need.
 This article highlights the manifestations and consequences of bias in candidate selection, puts forward arguments for recruitment that is open to diversity and inclusive in the light of the latest EU demographic trends, and makes specific recommendations for guidelines and activities in the recruitment process.